sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/unsubscribes_explained.md

 **Downloading Unsubscribes**

-Global Unsubscribes can be exported as a .CSV from the [Global Unsubscribes Suppression List](https://app.sendgrid.com/suppressions/global_unsubscribes) page by clicking the gear in the top-right.
+Global Unsubscribes can be exported as a CSV file from the [Global Unsubscribes Suppression List](https://app.sendgrid.com/suppressions/global_unsubscribes) page by clicking the gear in the top-right.

 **Custom HTML Unsubscribes**